maxbachmann/MMM-HideShowMove/README.md

 2. Navigate into your MagicMirror's `modules` folder and execute `git clone `.
 A new folder will appear, likely called `MMM-SnipsHideShow`.
 Navigate into it.
 3. Execute `npm install` to install the node dependencies.

+The installation of Snips can be done according to this [explanation](https://snips.gitbook.io/getting-started/installation).
+The installation of the App inside Snips can be done according to this [explanation](s.gitbook.io/getting-started/install-an-assistant).
+The app you need to add is called `MM2-HideShowMove`

 ## Using the module

 To use this module, add this to the modules array in the `config/config.js` file: